SparkPost/support-docs/support/user-guide/subaccounts.md

 * Get raw message event data via the API
 * View and manage the suppression list via the API​
 * Create their own webhook via the API
-* Create, edit, view, and use templates
+* Create, edit, view, and use templates via the API
+* Access analytics and event data, including Signals, via the UI

 ### Use Cases